-Activity / Level of Service Change from 2021-31 LTP Reason/Rationale Options for Consultation LOS 2.6.7.2 Citizens and customer Target has reduced from 85% in the Provide more meaningful insight Standard consultation through satisfaction with the quality of the 2021/31 LTP to 75% in the 2024/34 LTP around performance. elevation into the Consultation service received for email contact Target lowered to reflect a stretch goal, Document. in consideration of baseline historic Target: At least 75% performance levels for email, with target to increase 2026/2027 LOS 2.6.4.1 Citizen and Customer LOS has moved from a community This measure is more an indicator of Consultation not specifically required expectations for service response are measure to management measure success and performance than as LOS is retained in the Activity plan. delivered in a timely manner for social something that is being delivered to Change also noted in the Statement of media enquiries the community Service Provision.
-Target: Telephone enquiries have an average speed to answer of no more than 120 seconds LOS 2.6.4.2 Citizen and Customer LOS has moved from a community This measure is more an indicator of Consultation not specifically required expectations for service response are measure to management measure success and performance than as LOS is retained in the Activity plan. delivered in a timely manner for social something that is being delivered to Change also noted in the Statement of media enquiries the community Service Provision.
+Activity / Level of Service Change from 2021-31 LTP Reason/Rationale Options for Consultation LOS 2.6.4.1 Citizen and Customer expectations for service response are delivered in a timely manner for social media enquiries LOS has moved from a community measure to management measure This measure is more an indicator of success and performance than something that is being delivered to the community Consultation not specifically required as LOS is retained in the Activity plan.
+Change also noted in the Statement of Service Provision.
+Target: Telephone enquiries have an average speed to answer of no more than 120 seconds LOS 2.6.4.2 Citizen and Customer expectations for service response are delivered in a timely manner for social media enquiries LOS has moved from a community measure to management measure This measure is more an indicator of success and performance than something that is being delivered to the community Consultation not specifically required as LOS is retained in the Activity plan.
+Change also noted in the Statement of Service Provision.
 Target: Email enquiries have an average response time of no more than 48 hours LOS 2.6.4.3 Citizen and Customer expectations for service response are delivered in a timely manner for social media enquiries LOS has moved from a community measure to management measure This measure is more an indicator of success and performance than something that is being delivered to the community Consultation not specifically required as LOS is retained in the Activity plan.
 Change also noted in the Statement of Service Provision.
 Target: 80% of social media enquiries are responded to within two hours (after hours)